Toghon Temür: Toqto'a's first administration (1340–1344)

-Toqto'a also gave a few early signs of a new and positive direction in central government.
-One of his successful projects was to finish the long-stalled official histories of the Liao, Jin and Song dynasties, which were eventually completed in 1345.

-Toqto'a resigned his office with the approval of Toghon Temür in June 1344, which marked the end of his first administration.
-The several short-lived administrations that followed from 1344 and 1349 would develop an agenda very different from Toqto'a's.
-In 1347, the emperor forced Toqto'a into Gansu with assistance from former officers of Kuśala and Yesün Temür.
+Toqto'a also oversaw the completion of the long-stalled official histories of the Liao, Jin, and Song dynasties, finished in 1345.
+Toqto'a resigned from office with Toghon Temür's approval in June 1344, ending his first term.
+Several short-lived administrations followed between 1344 and 1349.
+In 1347 the emperor forced Toqto'a into Gansu with assistance from officers formerly loyal to Kusala and Yesün Temür.